-The advice was explicit; Step 1, get shoes.
-Step 2, get a new suit.
-First, wear pants most days, then a tie (every day), and finally, wear a jacket.
-Every day, for months in advance of the examination.
+The advice was explicit: Step 1: get shoes.
+Step 2: get a new suit.
+First, wear pants most days, then a tie (every day), and finally, wear a jacket—every day, for months before the examination.

-So, every day I worked I dressed like this.
-Suit & tie.
+So, every day I worked, I dressed like this—suit and tie.
 There were no exceptions for weekends or evenings.